How to Make Rose Water Toner

-- It’s an anti-inflammatory which helps to reduce swelling and reddness.
+- It’s an anti-inflammatory which helps to reduce swelling and redness.

 - It’s an antioxidant preventing free radical damage from UV rays, pollution, stress, and poor diet etc.

-- Apply topically to help with cuts and wounds, cracked heels, razor burn, in grown hairs, even hemorrhoids
+- Apply topically to help heal cuts and wounds, cracked heels, razor burn, ingrown hairs, even hemorrhoids

 - Helps soothe itchiness from a dry scalp to bug bites and even poison ivy.